Anex007/Cyberries/README.md

 		-> SlowLoris
 	-> Can only DDOS prebuild types.
 Not able to use a different DDOS type other than the one defined previously.

 ##### We need your help to improve and fix the bugs.
-Thank You. \nHelp us add more types of DDOS scripts.
+Thank You.
+Help us add more types of DDOS scripts.